Adblock Plus Review 2023: This Free Extension Secures Your Data

 Not all the features worked perfectly on every browser.
 Per usual, the Apple option, Safari, had far fewer features available than Chrome or Edge.
 However, Adblock Plus still held up by blocking ads on Safari.

 In a search on safety, we came across a note from the developers of Adblock Plus to only download the extension from a reputable extension store or from the Adblock Plus website.
 They mention downloads from other sites may contain malware.
-This warning coupled with the power of the product makes it an excellent choice with great transparency.
+This warning, coupled with the power of the product, makes it an excellent choice with great transparency.

 Adblock Plus test results

 To test Adblock Plus, we used AdBlock Tester and Electronic Frontier Foundation’s (EFF’s) Cover Your Tracks tools.
+We tried to initiate another test using Can You Block It, but we were unable to access the site due to Cloudflare Error 522.

 The more unique your fingerprint, the easier it is to build a profile of you.
 Adblock Plus didn’t help with generalizing our fingerprint.